MakaEdgar/ysda_algo_env/README.md

 # Environment for YSDA Algorithm courses.
-Build, Run, Debug and Test your problem soluton in VSCode.
+Build, Run, Debug and Test your problem soluton in VSCode. \
 Edgar Makarov, 2024

 ## How to use
+Video manual (in Russian): [youtube](https://www.youtube.com/watch?v=7oT-DVDFMpo).

 1. Create a folder `src/problem_name` with unique name (see examples).
 2. Open VSCode and navigate to `src/problem_name/main.cpp`.
 3. Choose build configuration.